MAYHEM-Lab/woofplot/README.md

 # Open port 8111 if you are running a firewall via: sudo ufw allow 8111/tcp
-sudo apt update; sudo apt -y upgrade; sudo apt -y autoremove sudo apt install -y python3 python-is-python3 python3-dev redis npm postgresql logrotate build-essential libpq-dev postgresql-contrib python3-virtualenv export PATH=${PATH}:/home/ubuntu/.local/bin   #place this in ~/.bashrc also
+sudo apt update; sudo apt -y upgrade; sudo apt -y autoremove sudo apt install -y python3 python-is-python3 python3-dev redis npm postgresql logrotate build-essential libpq-dev postgresql-contrib python3-virtualenv

+# For some versions of ubuntu, you may need this for your particular python version (the below uses python3.8)
+sudo apt install -y python3.8-venv

+# Setup your environment PATH variable to access the tools
+export PATH=${PATH}:/home/ubuntu/.local/bin   #place this in ~/.bashrc also
 ```
 ### Centos 8 Stream Configuration